Press Release 3-23-17

 The Door County Tourism Zone Commission website offers the opportunity to review room tax reporting, Door County Visitor Bureau Reporting, file your room tax online, read our current newsletter and learn more about why room tax is essential to the Destination Marketing Program for Door County.
 Please review our Room Tax Primer to learn more about how all lodging properties and the Door County community benefit from room tax.

 Interested in renting your property and need more information?
 You can obtain the permit application to permit your property and utilize our getting started checklist for those who are just getting started with short term rentals.
-Our Guide to Commencing Short Term Rentals in Door County, Frequently Asked Questions and Frequently Asked Questions for Airbnb hosts publications have all the need to know information for permit holders.
+Our Guide to Commencing Short Term Rentals in Door County, Frequently Asked Questions and Interim Guide for Marketlace Providers who use a Marketplace Seller such as Airbnb, VRBO, etc. publications, Good Neighbor Best Practices (modifiable download) have all the need to know information for permit holders.
 For additional requirements please click here.

 You can also keep up to date with the Administrator's Report to hear about permitting, reporting complaince and current news.
 If you can't attend our meetings, all of the Tourism Zone meeting minutes are posted online.
 Review Tourism Zone bulletins here.